dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/dashboard/catalog.md

 ## Categories

-Products on the MajorityWorld platform can be sorted by category if you sell a range of items.
+Products on the DrikGallery platform can be sorted by category if you sell a range of items.

 ### Adding a Category